RomainKurtz/RealtimeMultiplayerWebGame/README.md

 RealtimeMultiplayerWebGame is a web application architecture project for start quickly a realtime HTML5 game.

+You can try this app here : http://romainkurtz.github.io/RealtimeMultiplayerWebGame/ (issues : server as host by Heroku, high latancy noticed specialy for moves and disconnections).

 RealtimeMultiplayerWebGame features :
   - can support 3000+ clients (depends of the server)
   - player can control a square